Shipping A Vehicle is Shipping A Vehicle, Right?

 It’s not just the weight of a vehicle that matters.
 The different vehicle measurements can all throw their own individual wrench into the works regarding transport.
 Dimensions of vehicles and the trailers used in transport don’t always work together.

 Automotive carriers only have a finite amount of space in or on the trailers to move vehicles.
 This means that while smaller sedans can be parked nose to tail throughout a standard carrier, longer vehicles – particularly those over 300 inches in length, like some vans, full-size SUVs, and pickup trucks – need careful structure in the load.
-A large pickup truck will most likely take up 1 ½ spot on a trailer forcing the carrier to lose a spot if they cannot find a much smaller vehicle to fit in the remaining spot.
+A large pickup truck will most likely take up 1 ½ spots on a trailer forcing the carrier to lose a spot if they cannot find a much smaller vehicle to fit in the remaining spot.

 In some cases, these extra-long vehicles will cause the carrier to try and find a super-compact sedan to balance the length overlap.
 If the hauler can’t find a compact vehicle to even things out, they’ll have to charge an additional fee.